symbiontik/k3s-gitops/README.md

 1. Open and edit your `bootstrap.env` file to ensure it includes all your respective unique values, then save the file.

+**Note**: Some variables contain the prefix `TF_VAR_` - This prefix enables Terraform to use your local environment variables for Terraform runs.

 1. Source the `bootstrap.env` file to set the respective environment variables in your terminal.

 ```sh